 This didn’t use to bother me, but over the course of my first year at Duke, the frequency of seemingly minor comments or incidents like this has become increasingly bothersome.
 At a place like Duke, where students pride themselves on their acceptance of all people regardless of religion or ethnicity, it seems backward that it’s still acceptable to mock God and Christianity in front of people who incorporate religion into their lives.
 Maybe it’s because the modern trope of a “Christian” is a white man or woman with a southern accent who isn’t educated, is xenophobic, homophobic or a Trump supporter, or who will tell you you’re going to hell if you don’t believe in God.
-Christians aren’t an oppressed group—after all, much of history has consisted of “Christians” persecuting other minority groups or religions, like in the or the —so perhaps we assume they don’t need to be supported or defended now.
+Christians aren’t an oppressed group—after all, much of history has consisted of “Christians” persecuting other minority groups or religions, like in the crusades or the Spanish Inquisition—so perhaps we assume they don’t need to be supported or defended now.
 For most of this year, I haven’t spoken up about my beliefs because I didn’t want to be labeled as unintelligent or associated with these kinds of Christians.

 But these tropes about Christians are stereotypes, too.
 Most Christians don’t make snap judgements about other people just because they haven’t been saved.
 Most Christians don’t have a “holier than thou” attitude, and we try to follow what we learn from the Bible to the best of our abilities.
 But when Christians fall short of the moral standard to which we try to adhere, we’re called hypocrites, as if being Christian means you’re immune to human shortcomings.

-Some are consistently hypocritical in how their actions compare to the words they preach, but this isn’t true for all Christians.
+Some prominent Christians are consistently hypocritical in how their actions compare to the words they preach, but this isn’t true for all Christians.
 Usually, hateful or overly-judgmental statements made by self-proclaimed Christians in the name of God is dogma and isn’t supported by the Bible.
 And I don’t like or support these kinds of Christians any more than non-Christians do.

-I was disappointed when Donald Trump called himself a Christian during his presidential campaign and ; his words and actions demonstrated that he doesn’t follow any of the Christian principles on which I was raised.
+I was disappointed when Donald Trump called himself a Christian during his presidential campaign and quoted scriptures; his words and actions demonstrated that he doesn’t follow any of the Christian principles on which I was raised.
 Those types of people are the reason Christians get a bad rap, and I wish it was more widely understood that not all Christians are this way.
 To think so is to succumb to generalization.